-I'm sure many of us struggle to effectively and adequately meet the treatment goals of our patients with (HS).
+I'm sure many of us struggle to effectively and adequately meet the treatment goals of our patients with hidradenitis suppurativa (HS).
+Evidence supports combined treatments to target the many factors tied to HS.
 In this article, Dr. Freidman suggests using multiple therapeutic agents simultaneously to gain control of this physically deforming and psychosocially debilitating condition.
 A comprehensive and pragmatic approach to treating HS is clearly described that encompasses all stages of the disease.

 Do you send Atopic Dermatitis (AD) patients home with Instructional handouts?
 To achieve optimal results in pediatric AD patients, complicated bathing and topical medication application regimes are prescribed.
 For these treatments to be effective, families of children with AD must follow the directions for administering the medications and treatment.
 Dr. Schachner suggests that it is imperative to provide written instructions in the implementation of these regimes.
 We should all remember the importance of the patient and family education component of the office visit when treating patients with AD.